zorbash/zorbash.github.com/content/post/elixirconfeu-2017.md

 Some little-known facts:

-* Anonymous functions are converted to function definitions in a dummy module.
 * The Elixir compiler wraps your code in a top-level module.

 ### Ecto - DBConnection - Ecto's SQL Sandbox - [fishcakez][Profile-John-Fish] (aka John Fish)